jump directly to content.

 To facilitate heat water treatment, you need dipping tank, thermometer, and wire baskets.
 The water should have a uniform temperature within the tank to be effective.
 After dipping the fruits in hot water, dip them in tap water to about two hours or place them in a well ventilated room to cool down.

-For sweet potato, proper selection of planting materials and there are now new cultivars that are found to be resistant to the disease.
+For sweet potato scab, proper selection of planting materials, crop rotation with small grains and corn, and practice field sanitation.
+There are now new sweet potato cultivars that are found to be resistant to the disease.

 References